Accessibility Statement

 PDFs and other documents

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
-Therefore we do not plan to fix old research papers for example.

-What we are doing to improve accessibility
+What we’re doing to improve accessibility

 Preparation of this accessibility statement